kanhua/Udacity-DA-projects/P1 New York Subway/Analyzing the NYC Subway Dataset.md

 **2.6 What does this R2 value mean for the goodness of fit for your regression model?
 Do you think this linear model to predict ridership is appropriate for this dataset, given this R2 value?**

-This R2 value means that the ratio of summed residual and variance of ```ENTRIESn_hourly``` is 1-0.148=0.852, meaning that the error of prediction is 85% of the variance of the data.
+This R2 value means that the ratio of summed residual and variance of ```ENTRIESn_hourly``` is 1-0.148=0.852.
+In other words, the error of prediction is 85% of the variance of the data.
 We can look into this linear model further by plotting the true values of ```ENTRIESn_hourly``` against their corresponding residuals of predicted values, as plotted in the following figure:

 ![resplot](resplot.png)